Activism promotes positive change in our society. We show personalities who inspire us to become active ourselves

 Current relevance: The story of the young activist shows that it is worth overcoming your own fears in order to stand up for a major goal for society as a whole.
 It serves as an inspiration for the generations who can now actively contribute to the creation of a positive future.
 In November 2020 Johnson will be able to take part in the presidential election for the first time - a privilege for her that motivates her to continue to get involved in order to achieve social justice and to find ways to integrate equals into politics.
 In this way, the political engagement of young people is to be promoted beyond the current protests in order to fundamentally combat racial and social injustice through peaceful activism.

 @mspackyetti is an American activist, educator, writer, and co-host of the political podcast Pod Save the People.
 Together with other important figures from the activism scene such as DeRay Mckesson and Samuel Sinyangwe, she discusses social injustice and addresses current challenges as well as concrete solutions.
 John Legend and Katy Perry are among the numerous well-known guests on the podcast.
 She also works as a speaker because of her expertise in the areas of social change, education, diversity and public accountability.

 Current relevance: Since a police murder in 2014, Packnett Cunningham has been actively involved in demonstrations against police violence.
-Through her engagement, she quickly became a key figure on Black Twitter.
-The following year, she founded Campaign Zero.
+Her commitment quickly made her a key figure on Black Twitter.
+The following year she founded Campaign Zero.
 It is a political reform campaign to reduce police violence.
-She also became Barack Obama's 21st Century Policing Task Force called - an effort to strengthen trust between police and citizens.
-Today, in view of current events, a quote from the activist comes into focus.
-In this she calls on America to ask why it is only the viral, media consumption of black suffering that leads to action.
-Since this is currently being confirmed, it should now inspire people, just like the activist, to work sustainably for justice.
+She also became Barack Obama's 21st Century Policing Task Force appointed - an effort to build trust between the police and citizens.
+Today, given current events, a quote from the activist comes into focus.
+In this, she calls on America to ask itself why it is the viral, media consumption of black suffering that leads to it becoming active.
+As this is currently being confirmed, it should now inspire people to stand up for justice just like the activist.